Stress free guide to preparing to move house

-Preparing to move also involves getting ride of any rubbish.
+Preparing to move house also involves getting ride of any rubbish.
 It is your responsibility to ensure that all bins are emptied.
 You might need to drive to your local recycling centre to dispose of any rubbish.

-There will still be a hiccup or two on moving day, regardless of how much time you spent preparing to move.
+There will still be a hiccup or two on moving day, regardless of how much time you spent preparing to move house.
 That said, with the right plan in place, these shouldn’t disrupt you.

 Before handing the keys over, take meter readings and walk around, checking that every room is empty.
 It’s a good idea to turn off the water and power supplies, and check that all doors and windows are locked.
 Take a moment to say goodbye to your old home.